 He couldn’t resent more all the attention Ugly-Christmas-Sweater-Contest Lady gets.
 To steal some of it back, he creates a yuletide-long fake drama posing as a holiday-hating Scrooge.
 The storyline ends happily when he finally “caves” and wins the Christmas sweater contest for a third year in a row.

-8. The Indolent Tech Support Guy With Music Skills
+8. The Angry Tech Support Guy With Mad Music Skills

 Why are we always surprised when the most brooding and least productive male staffers have hidden music talents?
 It’s as if the same guidance counselor hipped them all to the importance of having at least one redeeming personality trait to keep their jobs.